priiduneemre/btcd-cli4j/README.md

 	<dependency>
 		<groupId>com.neemre.btcd-cli4j</groupId>
 		<artifactId>btcd-cli4j-core</artifactId>
-		<version>0.5.0</version>
+		<version>0.5.1</version>
 	</dependency>

-In order to communicate with `bitcoind`, btcd-cli4j needs to be aware of your node's exact configuration.
+In order to communicate with *bitcoind*, btcd-cli4j needs to be aware of your node's exact configuration.
 The easiest way of providing this information is via a `node_config.properties` file, for example:

 	node.bitcoind.rpc.protocol = http
 	node.bitcoind.rpc.host = 127.0.0.1